PraiseEnweriku1/PraiseEnweriku1.github.io/pages/about-my-project.md

 title: About My Project
 permalink: /about-my-project.html

-subtitle: Neural Engineering & Assistive Robotics
+subtitle: Overview
-project_title: "NeuroLink Assist: Adaptive Robotics through Brain Signal Decoding"
+project_title: "Smart Water Contamination Detection Usinng AI model"

 problem: |
   Individuals with severe motor disabilities often struggle with basic tasks that could be aided by robotic assistance.
 However, there is a lack of accessible and adaptive systems that respond naturally to the user's intent via brain-computer interfaces.